 - West Contra Costa Unified School District

 This evaluation takes a rigorous approach to build evidence for policymakers and stakeholders about the effectiveness of Linked Learning.
 Quantitative data analyzed in this evaluation focus on student achievement outcomes and utilize statistical methods to address selection bias issues.
 Qualitative data collection provides information about the quality of implementation, highlighting the key features of systemically implementing Linked Learning across an entire district and identifying which of those lead to better student outcomes.
 This evaluation also examines indicators of student preparedness for careers by tracking technical curriculum and through student surveys.
-SRI provides ongoing reports to the Irvine Foundation and ConnectEd to assess progress and inform program improvement.
+SRI provides ongoing reports to the Irvine Foundation and ConnectEd to inform program improvement.

 Evaluation also shows that all nine participating districts have committed to Linked Learning as their primary high school reform strategy.